CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/data_onboarding.md

     * Configure Tenant (https://docs.splunk.com/Documentation/AddOns/released/MSO365/Configuretenant).

 3. Configure the Inputs on the Heavy Forwarder.
-    * Configure Management Activity input (https://docs.splunk.com/Documentation/AddOns/released/MSO365/Configureinputs and https://docs.splunk.com/Documentation/AddOns/released/MSO365/ConfigureinputsmanagementAPI).
+    * Configure Management Activity input -[https://docs.splunk.com/Documentation/AddOns/released/MSO365/Configureinputs](https://docs.splunk.com/Documentation/AddOns/released/MSO365/Configureinputs) and[https://docs.splunk.com/Documentation/AddOns/released/MSO365/ConfigureinputsmanagementAPI.](https://docs.splunk.com/Documentation/AddOns/released/MSO365/ConfigureinputsmanagementAPI.)
         * For the input use o365 as the index name.
         * The index can be renamed, but the default value for this app is o365.
     * Enable other inputs based on your needs, but in order for Office 365 reports to work only the input data for Management Activity is required.